pihltd/AutoGenerateExample/README.md

 - **USER_NAME**: This is a git requirement and is the committer's name.
 - **USER_EMAIL**: This is also a git requirement and is the email of the committer.
 - **COMMIT**: This is the commit statement that will show in GitHub.

+## Support scripts
+### MDF2DataGenExcel
+The Bento Data Generation program supports getting values from CDEs rather than providing them in the Excel sheet.
+If using an Excel sheet is preferred, this script will create one with the permissible values from the model filled into the approprate columns.